amnonma-dev/Amazon_Shop_Test/README.md

 * The following functions have been **Implemented**:
 1. Login - 1 positive and 1 negative scenarios
-2. Navigation - two kinds of navigatings to page and going back
+2. Navigation - two kinds of navigating to page, and going back
 3. Cart actions - Add item to cart test, and empty cart from items test

 * The following functions are **TBD**: